 Earlier that year, a new music show had appeared on TV.
 It was called “Hootenanny” and it featured folk music.

-That same year, radio station WBKY (now WUKY) had a late Saturday night show hosted by Ben Story featuring even more obscure folk music.
+That same year, radio station WBKY (now WUKY) had a late Saturday night show hosted by Ben Story featuring even more obscure (to me) folk music.

 I was twelve.

 What’s folk music?

 Does that mean something?

 Is somebody doing something to him they shouldn’t?

 What does Pete Seeger mean when he asks “Which side are you on?”